maarjl/CNV_OQS/README.md

 2. **CNV quality evaluation based on multiple omics data layers** - Using samples for which additional omics data is available, we calculate an omics-informed quality metric for each CNV.
 The final metric is combined from up to three individual metrics (with values ranging between 0 and 1) from different omics layers:

-	* **whole-genome sequencing (WGS) metric** -- WGS metric can be used to assess the quality of CNVs called from genotyping array intensities if (a subset of) samples also have WGS data available.
+	* **whole genome sequencing (WGS) metric** -- WGS metric can be used to assess the quality of CNVs called from genotyping array intensities if (a subset of) samples also have WGS data available.
 The metric is calculated as the fraction of CNV region (in basepairs) that can be validated with CNVs called from WGS reads;
 	* **gene expression (GE) metric** -- GE metric is based on the assumption that true CNVs alter (deletions decrease and duplications increase) the expression level of genes they overlap, while false calls have no effect on gene expression.
 The metric captures how extreme a gene expression level of a potential CNV carrier is compared to that of the bulk of the samples assumed to be copy neutral;
 	* **methylation intensity (MET) metric** -- MET metric is calculated analogously to GE metric and is based on the assumption that true CNVs alter the overall methylation intensity (sum of methylated and unmethylated intensities) of CpG sites they overlap, while false calls do not.